‘Sister Wives’ Rumors: Meri Brown Wants A Divorce, Leaves Kody For Good?

 — Meri Brown (@MeriBrown1) March 4, 2017

 That’s the word according to In Touch Weekly, whose latest round of Sister Wives rumors suggest that Meri Brown has been trying to forge a life away from the crazy Brown family.
-The shift was most evident this weekend, when three of the four wives were in attendance with Kody to celebrate the opening of Janelle Brown’s new business, Strive with Janelle, but Meri wasn’t present for the opening.
+The shift was most evident this weekend when three of the four wives were in attendance with Kody to celebrate the opening of Janelle Brown’s new business, Strive with Janelle, but Meri wasn’t present for the opening.

 “And the absence of Meri, 46, wasn’t the only issue; according to the source, Kody, 49, was also suspiciously distant with his other wives.
 “Kody kept walking away,” the source says.
 “He seemed distracted the whole time.”
 Things have been tense between Meri and her sister wives in recent years; not only did Kody divorce Meri to make Robyn, 38, his legal wife, but she was also ostracized when she was involved in a highly publicized Catfishing scandal.”